Gaisal train collision: Failures

 Three of the four lines at Kishanganj station were non-operational because a doubling of lines was in progress.
 Only one line was being used to carry the load usually carried by four: 31 trains per day.
 Track circuiting and interlocking were also not correctly functioning at the station, because of the work in progress.

 Track circuiting is an electrical procedure by which the station master, and consequently the train driver, can know that the track ahead is occupied.
-The signals will remain red, interlocking the track, which effectively means that the series of signals cannot be turned green unless the station master allows.
-The signals can be changed from the relay room which can only be opened jointly by the station master and the signal inspector.
+The signals remain red, interlocking the track, which effectively means that the series of signals cannot be turned green unless the station master allows it.
+The signals can be changed from the relay room, which can only be opened jointly by the station master and the signal inspector.
 In such a situation, the points in the track have to be set manually by a "cranking" procedure, whereby a crank handle, available at stations, is rotated manually on the orders of the station master for setting the points, which are then clamped and locked.
 The entire process takes around 30 minutes.

-The driver B.N.
-Roy who was heading Avadh Assam Express had already moved the train to downline and on the same track, BC Bardhan heading Delhi bound Brahmaputra Mail was coming.
-The cause of disaster was duty negligence made by ASM of Kishanganj Railway Station as due to setting wrong points manually on the track by track men, Avadh Assam Express shifted to downline which should have been upline otherwise.
-At the same time, information was passed to the next station that Avadh Assam Express had been sent to upline from Kishanganj station which was incorrect from the fact that Avadh Assam Express was running on downline track.
-The convergence point of two trains was at Gaisal Railway station (near to Kishanganj) where both trains collided.
+The Avadh Assam Express driver, B.N.
+Roy, had already moved the train to the down line, and on the same track, B.C.
+Bardhan, heading the Delhi-bound Brahmaputra Mail, was traveling.
+The cause of the disaster was negligence by the manager of Kishanganj Railway Station: due to the track workers setting the wrong points manually, the Avadh Assam Express shifted to the down line rather than the up line.
+At the same time, incorrect information was passed to the next station that the Avadh Assam Express had been sent to the up line from Kishanganj station.
+The convergence point of the two trains was at Gaisal railway station (near to Kishanganj) where both trains collided.